JohnMurray/router/etc/readme.md

 environment.
 The `init.sh` file will attempt to setup your local environment and get you jump-started.
-Once you are setup, you can start a bunch of test servers (as specified in the deployed default configuration) but running `run.sh`.
+Once you are setup, you can start a bunch of test servers (as specified in the deployed default configuration) but running `run-test-servers.sh`.

 Of course you are more than welcome to setup your own dev environment if you would like to test something more specific.
 This is just to get you jump-started.
-Feel free to peruse the `init.sh` and `run.sh` to see what they are doing exactly.
+Feel free to peruse the `init.sh` and `run-test-servers.sh` to see what they are doing exactly.

 I will note that the test servers have a dependency on NodeJS (read more below).